igemsoftware/SYSU-Software-2015/README.md

 ## Advanced usage

 ### On the shoulders of giants:
 The primitive CORE contains nothing except few necessary information to support the software.
-If you want to start with some parts, devices and tasks that we collected for you, run `python manager.py testinit` instead.
+If you want to start with some parts, devices and tasks that we collected for you, run `python manager.py userinit` instead.
 You can acquire many useful components and feel less lonely.

 ### Share a database within lab:
 It is **highly recommended** to deploy CORE on a public (like world-wide-web) or semi-public (like laboratory) server.
 Because users can cooperate with each other by answering others' question or by sharing their devices.